anywai/UDAO-PROJECT2/docs/treasury/BasePlatform.md

 during refund windows all payments locked on contract and users can request refund

-_instLockedBalance and coaching/contentCutLockedPool arrays's size defines the maximum setable refund window_
+_it initiated as 20 days and locked balance/pool array's size (61) defines the maximum setable refund window._

 ### instBalance